 Growing up as an innately curious boy on a small, family-run farm in rural North Carolina, I was very lucky to have a grandmother with a well-stocked library complete with full-scale atlases (I love maps!), multiple sets of World Book encyclopedias and at least 10 years of back issues of National Geographic magazine.
 My marvelous farm lady grandmother had subscriptions to 25 periodicals when she passed away at the age of 91, ranging from Popular Mechanics to American Artist.
 What a wonderful example she was!
 And, yes, toss away the stereotypes here!

-If I was missing, my mother usually knew I could be found in a corner somewhere reading and dreaming about exploration to far away lands.
+If I was missing, my parents usually knew I could be found in a corner somewhere reading and dreaming about exploration to far away lands.
 Either that or I’d actually be out exploring the forested hills where we lived.
 The only family trips I experienced until after finishing high school were within the state to the Appalachian mountains to visit relatives or the occasional summer trip to Myrtle Beach just across the state line in South Carolina.
 So, in those pre-internet days, I was left to travel via my imagination while reading about ancient civilizations–Assyrian, Egyptian, Greek, Roman, Mayan and Aztec–plus more current indigenous cultures all around the planet.